 Sickle cell trait is passed on from parent to child.
-If both parents have SCT, their biological children have a 50 percent chance of having SCT and a 25 percent chance of having the more serious sickle cell disease.
-If just one parent has sickle cell trait, their children have a 50 percent chance of inheriting SCT, but do not have any chance of developing SCD.
+If both parents have SCT, their biological children have a chance of having SCT and a chance of having the more serious sickle cell disease.
+If just one parent has sickle cell trait, their children have a chance of inheriting SCT, but do not have any chance of developing SCD.

 Unlike the more serious sickle cell disease, SCT generally causes no symptoms.
 Most people with the condition have no direct health consequences due to the disorder.

 Some people with SCT can have blood in their urine.
 Because blood in the urine can be a sign of serious condition, such as bladder cancer, it should be checked out by a medical professional.

 Although it’s rare, people with SCT can develop symptoms of sickle cell disease under extreme conditions.
 These conditions include: